-When communication at work consists mostly of Slack messages, video chats and emails, it may be difficult for your managers to generate connections with their employees.
-But creating genuine human connection within the employee-manager relationship is vital to the success of your organization.
+When communication at work consists mostly of Slack messages, video chats, and emails, it can be difficult for managers to generate connections with their employees.
+But, creating genuine human connections within the employee-manager relationship is vital to the success of your organization.

 - Dr. Jeff Smith, Director of Best-Self Academy at 15Five

-- Shannon Ferguson, our very own Head of People at Blueboard
+- Shannon Ferguson, Head of People at Blueboard

 - Libby Mullen-Eaves, Senior Director of Talent Development at BizLibrary

-- Morgan Chaney, our very own Senior Director of Marketing and Employer Branding Lead (moderator)
+- Morgan Chaney, Senior Director of Marketing and Employer Branding Lead (moderator)

 Check out the full event recording and top takeaways below:

 Strategies and program ideas to help managers build stronger relationships.

 1. Invest in manager training.

 To build stronger relationships with employees, managers have to understand what’s expected of them and develop the skills to deliver on those expectations.
 One of the best ways to achieve this alignment is through manager training.
 Below are examples of manager training programs our panelists have introduced within their organizations: